veyselaytekin1/Internship_the-rugs.com_NLP/README.md

 # Internship_the-rugs.com

 That is my NLP_APP project.
-I will add more info about that soon.
+ I will add more info about that soon...